 SUSS Full-time Undergraduate: Indicative Grade Profile (IGP) & Number of Programme Places

-Reference Information for AY2024 University Admissions Exercise
+Reference Information for AY2026 University Admissions Exercise

 Applicants applying to the SUSS Full-time Undergraduate programme may refer to the below indicative grade profile (IGP) and number of programme places.
 The information is to be used as a reference only.

-• Cognitive exercise – analytical and logical thinking test;
+• Cognitive exercise – analytical and logical thinking test; and

 • Programme-specific interview (either individual, cluster or assessment centre) – interview by faculty member(s) to understand the applicant’s intent to read the programme, his/her passion for the discipline, as well as to assess whether applicant’s disposition and personal attributes would fit the programme.
-Applicants are encouraged to share their portfolio, co-curricular activities, community service, volunteering work, leadership qualities, entrepreneurship skills, internship stints, work experience, and other personal non-academic achievements/contributions, etc. with the faculty member(s).
-Examples of relevant personal attributes are listed in TABLE 1 below.

-TABLE 2 shows the percentage of shortlisted first choice applicants in various UAS (for A-Level students) or GPA (for Polytechnic students) bands who received an offer to be admitted into each programme after completing the SUSS's 4-stage assessment.
+TABLE 2 shows the percentage of shortlisted first choice applicants in various UAS (for A-Level students) or GPA (for Polytechnic students) bands who received an offer to be admitted into each programme after completing the SUSS's 3-stage assessment.
 The percentages may appear low as they do not include applicants who received an offer for a particular programme but did not choose that programme as their first choice.

 TABLES 1 and 2 list personal attributes which interviewers look out for in an applicant, and which improve the applicant’s chances of being shortlisted and/or offered a place in each respective programme he or she is applying for.